 Immunization Requirements and Information

-Immunzation and/or Conscientious Objection Form for Kindergarten - 12th Grade or Child Care & Pre-Kindergarten students: These forms (or one with similar information) is required of every student in school.
+Immunization and/or Conscientious Objection Form for Kindergarten - 12th Grade or Child Care & Pre-Kindergarten students: These forms (or one with similar information) is required of every student in school.
 It provides dates of all immunizations received.
 It also provides exemption information.
-Print this form out to take to your next Health Care Provider (HCP) visit.
+Print this form out to take to your next health care provider visit.

 Resources for Immunizations

 Community Clinics in St. Paul: